vegasjs/Administrative/meeting-formula.markdown

 - Transitions should be tighter and smoother so there aren't awkward bits in between.

-- Each meeting will have a little time for open mic / lighting talks.
+- Each meeting will have a little time for open mic / lighting talks / show and tell / announcements.
 Members may choose to go up and do show and tell, ask the audience a question about something they're having trouble with, or do a lightning talk.
+We will time these and limit them to 5 minutes.

 - We will acquire a book or something similar from time to time and raffle it off.